Dr. Lorena Barboza. dermatologist

 - A for asymmetrical;

-- B irregular-edged;
+- B with irregular edges;

-- C of different Colors;
+- C for different colors;

-- D diameter of more than 6 mm;
+- D diameter more than 6mm;

 - E for evolution.